-Are you interested in being married at Stony Run Meeting in the traditional Quaker manner?
+Are you interested in holding a wedding or memorial at Stony Run Meeting in the traditional Quaker manner?

 Quaker weddings differ from a traditional religious ceremony in significant ways.
 There is no one who officiates.
 Based on the tenet that only God can join a couple in marriage, the couple enters the meeting room together, as equals, and marries in the presence of God, their family, friends and members of the Meeting.
 Couples may be of any gender.